 Can a VPN Be Hacked?

-These days, almost any device or technology can be hacked, especially if it’s connected to the Web.
 Even though a VPN should keep you safe in 99.9% of the situations, there are ways for hackers to intercept or even steal your data.

 As described in our article on whether VPNs can be hacked, this type of software plays a crucial role in keeping hackers at bay.
 However, there are other measures you can take (aside from using a reliable VPN service) to make sure you’re as safe as theoretically possible.